KenKundert/avendesora/README.rst

 would be to enter the account name, then tab, then the password, and finally return, but you can configure the script as you choose.
 This is all done as part of configuring discovery.
 The method for associating Advendesora to a particular hot key is dependent on your window manager.
-With Gnome, it requires that you␣ open your Keyboard Shortcuts preferences and create a new shortcut.
+With Gnome, it requires that you open your Keyboard Shortcuts preferences and create a new shortcut.
 When you do this, choose 'avendesora value' as the command to run.